How to improve your indoor air quality at home

 Open your windows

-Opening your windows regularly is the easiest way of removing polluting particles from the air in your living space.
+Opening your windows regularly is the easiest way to remove polluting particles from the air in your living space.

 It's especially important to do this in winter, when humidity is high, however tempting it is to keep all windows tightly closed.